Machine Strategy Guide

 What type of slot machine is Stack Up Pays?

 Stack Up Pays is a must-hit-by (MHB) progressive slot machine made by Incredible Technologies (IT).
-Its progressive jackpots have guaranteed ceiling values, making the expected value of each jackpot calculable using the midpoint method.
+Its progressive jackpots have hard ceiling values, making the expected value of each jackpot calculable using the midpoint method.

 Who makes Stack Up Pays?